 11. Beer Mustard

-Beer mustard is actually made with an acidic beer, instead of wine or verjuice.
+Beer mustard is actually made with an acidic beer instead of wine or verjuice.
 It has a deep flavor that is mild in spice.
 It’s a good substitution for Dijon mustard as a dipping sauce, where its flavor won’t be lost.

 12. Mayonnaise

 Mayonnaise is a versatile Dijon mustard substitute.
 It is creamy, sweet, tangy, and has some acidity from the vinegar.
-This is a good alternative for those who prefer a milder flavor than Dijon offers, as mayonnaise really isn’t complex in flavor.
+This is a good alternative for those who prefer a milder flavor than Dijon offers, as mayonnaise isn’t complex in flavor.

 You can use mayonnaise in just about anything - from a dip for French fries, salad dressings, marinades, meats, and burgers.